 Follow the steps that led to calculation of the capacitance

-from electrostatic energy analysis, but change the Poisson solver
+from electrostatic energy analysis, but add the dielectric spatial region

 The dielectric region is a rectangular box, while the unit cell is hexagonal for the present fcc surface.
 To solve the mismatch, make sure the rectangular box is large enough in the AB plane to extend outside the unit cell.
 The parts outside the cell will be cut off during the calculation.

 Then send the new geometry to the Script Generator and repeat all the steps.
 Or simply open the structure in the Editor and copy/paste the relevant parts of the scripts you already have, and change the names of the output files.